ViliusSutkus89/tmpfile-Android/README.md

 4) Returns the handle to be used by the caller.

 POSIX allows deleting open files.
-Deleted file is still available as long as you still have the handle.
+Deleted file is available as long as you still have the handle.
 It cannot be opened again and is not shown in it's parent directory.
 Deleted file is actually deleted from disk and used space reclaimed when all the handles are closed.
 Program termination, including crashing the program, closes the handles owned by the process.